Live and Play in Pittsburgh

 Insurance requirement for students taking courses off campus is the same as students taking courses on campus.

 Domestic students (US citizens or permanent residents) can use their parents’ insurance or insurance purchased through Penn State.
-They will not be required to have insurance in Fall 2017.
+They will not be required to have insurance.

 International students who are registered for classes as undergrad, will be required to have Penn State insurance or show comparable proof of insurance.